 It is important that we remember social distancing when we perform simple tasks that we do every day.
 We would like to remind all residents of some simple elevator etiquette during this time.

-- Avoid Overcrowding – Limit the number of people in an elevator to 2 or 3 individuals at one time.
+- Avoid Overcrowding – Limit the number of people in an elevator to 2 individuals at one time.
 Consider taking the stairs if you are able or wait for the next elevator.

 - Avoid Touching Your Face – Although we have increased the frequency in which we clean commonly touched surfaces please be sure to avoid touching your face after pushing elevator buttons.